EdDuarte/website/content/types/research/_index.md

 ---
-title: "Papers"
+title: "Research"
-description: "Research papers and academic profile"
+description: "Publications and academic profile"
+weight: 2
 ---

 Below are the research papers I've authored.
 You can also view my academic